Peru Visa and Passport Requirements

 All nationals are advised to check with the Peruvian Consulate prior to departure to obtain current details of any documentation which might be required.

 Up to 183 days, but you must ask for this and the discretion lies with the officer.
 Stamps have been issued for as few as 30 days.
-You will be able to extend your visa at consulates.
+You will be able to extend your visa in Peru.

 Transit visas are not required by any nationals of the countries listed within the above table, or by anyone else provided you do not leave the transit area, your connecting flight is within 24 hours, you have all your documents and ticket for your next destination, and your luggage is checked through to your final destination.

 Temporary residence is not available in Peru, except through business visas.
 You can apply for permanent residence if you have a Peruvian spouse.

 At least 24 hours for visa processing.
 It may take longer if authorisation from the immigration office in Lima is required.

 You must prove you have sufficient funds (last three statements showing a minimum of £1,000) only if you need a visa.